Skip to contents

 patchwork::wrap_plots(plots, guides = "collect")

-Above, the two plots on the left are annotated with pairwise statistics while the two on the right have group-wise statistics.
+Above, the lower-left plot is annotated with pairwise statistics while the two on the right have group-wise statistics.
 As with other plots, you can find the full statistics tables and reproducible R code in the plot attributes.

 p2$stats